Cowpira/Python-Flask-Web-App/README.md

   <span>
     The application is fully responsive to run in any mobile device or computers.
 It's hosted on        HEROKU.
-    To test and check out the app you can visit by clicking at the button below.
+    To test and check out the app you can visit the link below.
   </span>
 </div>

+<br /><br />
 <div align="center">
     <a href="https://webapp-python-flask-12860fd62137.herokuapp.com/" class="button">
       Python & Flask Webapp